kartiktv97/finalproject/README.md

-# finalproject
-CS1102 Final Project <br>
+# CS1102 Final Project
-This is the project for the Accelerated Introduction to Program Design class.
+Project for the Accelerated Introduction to Program Design class.
 <br>
-It includes the design of a language and an interpreter.
+It includes the design of a language and an interpreter to power a primitive language.
+Developed in Racket.